alexchilton/CAS_Project/README.md

 The end of the notebook shows a basic cnn with data augmentation.

-Lara then implemented a transfer learning example using resnet.
+We then implemented a transfer learning example using resnet.

-I started doing an image capture using a webcam which then converts the image to 128 x 128, removes the background and then tries to do an identification via the model.
+We implemented an image capture using a webcam which then converts the image to 128 x 128, removes the background and then tries to do an identification via the model.

-It currently has some issues! work in progress...
+It works mostly.
+It has however been known to identify me as a potato...

 The plan after image identification is to send the images to openai to get a recipe suggestion.
 It would be better as a mobile app as it is fairly difficult to use via webcam!
-Hands get in the way and add misinformation
+Hands get in the way and add misinformation etc